- Project name

 How does the project contribute to carbon reduction?

-Three universities are being supported by BPTN this year: Ball State University, Indiana, University of Illinois Urbana-Champaign Campus, and Southern Oregon University.
-Together, the three campuses currently participating will reduce approximately 95,000 tCO2e emissions per year.
+Four universities are being supported by BPTN this year: Ball State University, Indiana, University of Illinois Urbana-Champaign Campus, Southern Oregon University and University of Wisconsin Milwaukee.
+Together, the four campuses currently participating will reduce approximately 100,000 tCO2e emissions per year.
 This is achieved by each campus employing a number of different energy efficiency measures and technologies:

 In 2006, Ball State University (BSU) became a founding signatory to the American College & University Presidents’ Climate Commitment (ACUPCC, now known as the Carbon Commitment), with the aim of achieving carbon-neutrality by 2050.
 With 21,000 students and more than 100 campus buildings providing educational, residential and facility services, the university decided to create the nation’s largest ground-source, closed-loop district geothermal energy system.
 The project replaced the university’s coal-fired boilers and chilled water equipment and achieved a seven-fold increase in efficiency.
 BSU has eliminated annual emissions of 85,000 tons of carbon dioxide, 240 tons of nitrogen oxide, 200 tons of particulate matter, 80 tons of carbon monoxide, and 1,400 tons of sulfur dioxide.
 The net change has cut the university’s overall carbon footprint nearly in half.
 BSU has sold its initial verified carbon emission reductions and BP Target Neutral has agreed to purchase further voluntary credits from the university.
 The installation of the geothermal project has set the primary frame of reference for BSU’s ongoing Climate Action Plan which targets reductions in carbon from three strategic categories: information transparency, energy conservation, and electrical energy sourcing.